This page is about the biological therapy pazopanib and its possible side effects. There is information about

 You usually carry on taking pazopanib for as long as it works.

 The side effects associated with pazopanib are listed below.
-Remember that most people only have one or two or a few of them.
+Most people only have one or two or a few of them.

 More than 10 in every 100 people have one or more of these.

-- Diarrhoea in about 1 out of 2 people (50%) – it is usually mild but do tell your doctor or nurse as you can have medicines to control it
+- Diarrhoea affects about 1 out of 2 people (50%) – it is usually mild but do tell your doctor or nurse as you can have medicines to control it

 - Tiredness (fatigue) during and after treatment